 Furthermore, Mimosa hostilis is also very famous for its powerful ability to dye fabrics a purple color, which has made it a very important component in the textile industry.

-How to make dye from Mimosa hostilis bark?
+How to make Mimosa Hostilis Root Bark dye?

 Mimosa hostilis has a high content of tannins and flavonoids, chemical components capable of releasing alkaloids, carbohydrates, enzymes, and proteins, elements that have traditionally been used to paint fabrics and hides.
 Tannins are known as a vegetable astringent.